Guru Nanak Dev ji, founder of Sikh religion said: If you conquer the mind, you can conquer the world. ( "Man jeetei jag jeet.")

-Here are a few suggestions based on personal experiences and gleamed from spiritual reads to help in tuning in to yourself:
+Here are a few suggestions based on personal experiences and gleaned from spiritual reads to help in tuning in to yourself:

-Spending just fifteen minutes in gardening daily is a great stress buster.
+Spending just fifteen minutes on gardening daily is a great stress buster.
 Tending plants teach patience, connects you to your inner self.
 Consider it your ‘me’ time.

 Nothing can beat a short walk in a park all alone.
 You feel the wind caressing your body, trees talking to you and flowers wreathed in blissful smiles.
 Optimism you garner via stimulating environment makes you take right decisions.
 Your day comes out to be more productive.